whyscream/django-windowsauthtoken/README.md

 Once the middleware is added, it will automatically handle the extraction of the Windows Authentication token from the `X-IIS-WindowsAuthToken` header and set the `REMOTE_USER` variable.
 You can then use Django's authentication system as usual.

 The RemoteUserMiddleware will use the `REMOTE_USER` variable to authenticate users against Django's user model.
-If a user with the given username does not exist, it will by default create a new user.
-See the Django documentation for more details on [how RemoteUserMiddleware works](https://docs.djangoproject.com/en/stable/topics/auth/default/#django.contrib.auth.middleware.RemoteUserMiddleware).
+If a user with the given username does not exist, it will by default create a new user and sign in as that user.
+See the Django documentation for more details on [how RemoteUserMiddleware works](https://docs.djangoproject.com/en/stable/howto/auth-remote-user/).

 ## Username format